 Registered Membership

 Annual Standard Rate

 (but see Introductory Membership below)

-Open to all who are qualified for full membership £98.75
+Open to all who are qualified for full membership £125.00

 Annual Discounted Rates

-Open to anyone qualifying as below:
+Open to anyone qualifying as below: 0.62.00

-(a) under 25 years of age, or £50.00
+(a) under 25 years of age, or £63.00

-(b) over 65 years of age, or £92.50
+(b) over 65 years of age, or £117.00

-(c) resident overseas £92.50
+(c) resident overseas, or £117.00

-(d) under 21 years of age Free

-One off fee of £25.00
+(d) under 21 years of age.
+One off fee of £30.00 Free

-(e) Special introductory first year membership offer £65.00
+(e) Special introductory first year membership offer £82.00

-(f) Special introductory first year membership offer (Under 25) £25.00
+(f) Special introductory first year membership offer (Under 25) £30.00

 Probationary Member

-If wishing to qualify for full membership £104.25
+If wishing to qualify for full membership £82.00

 Associated Membership

 Friends of the NRA

-Open to supporters of the NRA £56.00
+Open to supporters of the NRA £71.00

 Meeting Membership

-Membership of the NRA, whether Full or Meeting only, is a compulsory qualification for competing in any event, other than Schools and Cadets events, during the Imperial Meeting
+Membership of the NRA, whether Full or Meeting only, is a compulsory qualification for competing in any event, other than Schools and Cadets events, during the Imperial Meeting.

+Meeting Unlimited Membership

-Valid for the duration of the NRA Imperial Meeting only £58.00
+Valid for the duration of the NRA Imperial Meeting only £70.00

-Junior Meeting Membership
+Meeting Junior Unlimited Membership

+(a) Under 25 £42.00

+(b) Under 21 £30.00

-(a) Under 21, or under 25 and in full-time education or (b) Under 21, or under 25 and in full-time education, and making a first entry to any event excluding Schools £23.00
+or (c) Under 21 and making a first entry to any event excluding Schools

 competitions during the NRA Imperial Meeting Free

-Service Membership
+Meeting Service Membership

-(a) Present member of HM Forces competing in NRA Servic e Weapon and/or Service Representative events only Free or (b) If entering any other events in the Imperial Meeting £47.00
+(a) Present member of HM Forces competing in NRA Service Weapon and/or Service Representative events only Free or (b) If entering any other events in the Imperial Meeting £63 00